-After getting some wonderful feedback from last week’s skincare routine for daytime post, I wanted to share a more in-depth guide to the my nighttime skincare routine.
+After getting some great feedback from the skincare routine for daytime post, I wanted to share a more in-depth guide to the my nighttime skincare routine.

 Why have separate steps and products for the evening you ask?
 Well, sleep is the best natural opportunity for the body and skin to “recover” from the day.
 Think about it: it’s six to eight hours for our muscles to relax, to rest, and for the cellular level of our bodies to go into overdrive.
 As such, a deliberate nighttime skincare gives your face a major head-start prior to an evening’s sleep.